-Bluetooth connectivity and built-in sounds designed to be relaxing.
-Delivers consistent heat up to 107 degrees F. Can control vibration, heat, pressure, and music modes with the remote control.
+Bluetooth connectivity and built-in sounds are designed to be relaxing.
+Delivers consistent heat up to 107 degrees F. Can control vibration, heat, pressure, and music modes with voice commands.
 Has an adjustable headband, and can fold up for traveling.
 Made with non-toxic materials.

 The buttons are pretty sensitive, according to a few customers.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.